Go to Homepage

 Contact Our Milwaukee, WI White Collar Crime Defense Attorneys

 The list of white collar crimes is long and the penalties are serious.
 If you believe you are being investigated for a white collar crime, you need an experienced, committed attorney who will fight for you against the prosecution.
 At Gimbel, Reilly, Guerin & Brown, LLP, our Milwaukee, WI white collar crime lawyers know the law and can mount a strong defense in your case.
-Contact us today at 414-271-1440 for a consultation and get the legal help you need.
+Please view our outstanding list of attorneys experienced in defending white collar crimes and then contact us today at 414-271-1440 for a consultation and get the top-notch legal help you need.